 The term ‘brownfield land’ refers to derelict and underused land.
 In a new government scheme, brownfield registers will be compiled and maintained by each local authority and the registers will provide public information about brownfield land that is available locally.

-The Department for Communities and Local Government (DCLG) have introduced the cataloguing system to speed up development of derelict and underused land that can be used for new homes and help sites for new housing developments to be easily identified.
+The Ministry of Housing, Communities and Local Government (MHCLG) have introduced the cataloguing system to speed up development of derelict and underused land that can be used for new homes and help sites for new housing developments to be easily identified.

 Registers include information such as

 All local authorities that create a local plan hold a register covering their region and those registers became available in 2018.